ksawh/GuildEducation-Project/README.md

 ### How to run these tests:

 Prerequisite: Node.js and Cypress are installed on your system.
-Notes: the node version used during the creation of this project is v16.13.0
+Note: The node version used during the creation of this project is v16.13.0

 1. Using Visual Studio Code Open the "Guild-Project"
 2. Open a new terminal within VS Code